The photo above was taken by Kasia Rose Hrybowicz, my Daughter.

 I have had both luck & misfortune in my time… The luck to have had two wonderful children a Girl and a Boy, the luck to have found a means of self-expression, I could sing, I could put words together and make songs and it fed me & my Kids…. me and my heart, singing for a roof over our heads and our suppers.
 The luck to have worked with both great male Musicians and as the late 1970s arrived there were more women appearing on the scene…Loverly.
 Some images of my loves below.

 No longer the lone woman in the Pack.
-None of the men, the musicians ever took advantage of me..on the road, far from my Home…long hours in studios.
-I met many men who were pretty free with their mouth, often in a highly sexist manner, but they never physically harmed or harassed me…or took liberties.
+Few of the men, the musicians took advantage of me..on the road, far from my Home…long hours in studios.
+I met many men who were pretty free with their mouth, often in a highly sexist manner, but they rarely physically harmed or harassed me…or took liberties.
 You could say it was the laddish mindset of the times…no excuse, it was the 50s & the 60s, not a very enlightened time.

 I reckon that is in part why I never settled with anybody or anywhere too long.
 Those who didn’t care for me and told me that I would end up slapping Butter and slicing Cheese on a marble slab in a back street Grocer Shop, they have to bite or hold or their tongues and that is not a good thing to do.
 It hurts like Hell and tongues are like wriggling eels if you try to hang on to them.
 The Grocers shops and marble slabs have vanished.